david-why/PassBuilder/README.md

 1. Text: Same as above.
 2. Run Shortcut: Same as above.
 3. Base64 Encode: Set the mode to "Encode" and the input to the result variable of Run Shortcut.
 Make sure to set "Line breaks" to "None".
-4. Open URLs: Set the URL to the following: `data:application/vnd.apple.pkpass;base64,[Base64 Encoded]`. `[Base64 Encoded]` is the variable from the Base64 Encode action.
+4. Open URLs: Set the URL to the following: `data:application/vnd.apple.pkpass;base64,[Base64 Encoded]`. `[Base64 Encoded]` is the result variable from the Base64 Encode action.

 This will convert the pass into a data URL and open this in Safari, which will bring up a prompt to import the pass.